dotty-staging/dotty/docs/_docs/internals/inline-traits.md

 ## Motivation
-Inline traits is a new attempt to solve the specialization problem for the JVM in a more convenient way than the `@specialized` annotation from Scala 2.
-It works alongside  `Specialized` traits, the latter being detailed in an accompanying document.
+Inline traits is a new attempt to solve the specialization problem for the JVM in a more convenient way than the `@specialized` annotation from Scala 2 (the main problem of this being code bloat as we generated all possible specializations at declaration time of the specialized class).
+Inline traits work alongside  `Specialized` traits, the latter being detailed in an accompanying document.

 The problem is as follows: due to the JVM's (lack of) support for generics, generic type parameters are erased by the compiler:
 ```scala